understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 # Getting Started

-The following will give a short introduction for how to get started with Quantus.
+The following will give a short introduction to how to get started with Quantus.

 **Note**: This example is based on the [PyTorch](https://pytorch.org/) framework, but we also support [Tensorflow](https://www.tensorflow.org), which would differ only in the {ref}`preliminaries <prelim>`